54sb38/dh_project/README.md

 # dh_project
+A digital human app that helps users to maintain their exercise habit.
 Thesis project of my master's degree at the University of Queensland.
-I discover using digital human technology in assisting users to better maintain their exercise habit.

 I am developing (by March 2024) the testbed prototype for this project using Unity.
 The prototype involves a digital human coach with a dialogue system and UI.